-If the family breakup results from an occurrence of domestic violence, dating violence, sexual assault, or stalking, the PHA must ensure that the victim retains assistance.
-(For documentation requirements and policies related to domestic violence, dating violence, sexual assault, and stalking, see section 16-VII.D of this plan.)
+If the family breakup results from an occurrence of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the Housing Authority of Danville must ensure that the victim retains assistance.
+(For documentation requirements and policies related to domestic violence, dating violence, sexual assault, stalking, and human trafficking see section 16-VII.D of this ACOP.)

-In the absence of a judicial decision or an agreement among the original family members, the PHA will determine which family will retain their placement on the waiting list or continue in occupancy.
-In making its determination, the PHA will take into consideration the following factors: (1) the interest of any minor children, including custody arrangements; (2) the interest of any ill, elderly, or disabled family members; (3) the interest of any family member who is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, including a family member who was forced to leave a public housing unit as a result of such actual or threatened abuse, and provides documentation in accordance with section 16-VII.D of this ACOP; (4) any possible risks to family members as a result of criminal activity, and (5) the recommendations of social service professionals.
+In the absence of a judicial decision or an agreement among the original family members, the Housing Authority of Danville will determine which family will retain their placement on the waiting list or continue in occupancy.
+In making its determination, the Housing Authority of Danville will take into consideration the following factors: (1) the interest of any minor children, including custody arrangements; (2) the interest of any ill, elderly, or disabled family members; (3) the interest of any family member who is or has been the victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, including a family member who was forced to leave a public housing unit as a result of such actual or threatened abuse, and provides documentation in accordance with section 16-VII.D of this ACOP; (4) any possible risks to family members as a result of criminal activity, and (5) the recommendations of social service professionals.

 3-I.J.
 GUESTS [24 CFR 5.100]

-A resident family must notify the PHA when overnight guests will be staying in the unit for more than three days.
-A guest can remain in the unit no longer than 14 consecutive days or a total of 30 cumulative calendar days during any 12-month period.
+A resident family must notify the Housing Authority of Danville when overnight guests will be staying in the unit for more than 3 days.
+Overnight guests can remain in the unit no longer than 14 days in a 12-months period.
+The Housing Authority of Danville may give written permission for a guest to remain in the unit for a longer period of time based on the circumstances of the request.
+Residents must request extended overnight stays in writing prior to the end of the policy approved 3-night stay.

-A family may request an exception to this policy for valid reasons (e.g., care of a relative recovering from a medical procedure expected to last 20 consecutive days).
+A family may request an exception to this policy for valid reasons (e.g., care of a relative recovering from a medical procedure).
 An exception will not be made unless the family can identify and provide documentation of the residence to which the guest will return.

 Children who are subject to a joint custody arrangement or for whom a family has visitation privileges, that are not included as a family member because they live outside of the public housing unit more than 50 percent of the time, are not subject to the time limitations of guests as described above.
+Residents must request, in writing, permission for the children to stay in the unit.
+The request must include the length of stay and the names of the children.

-Former residents who have been evicted are not permitted as overnight guests.
+Former residents who have been evicted, left owing a balance or presented an unfavorable housing experience are not permitted as overnight guests.

-Guests who represent the public housing unit address as their residence address or address of record for receipt of benefits or any other purposes will be considered unauthorized occupants.
-In addition, guests who remain in the unit beyond the allowable time limit will be considered to be unauthorized occupants, and their presence constitutes a violation of the lease.
+Guests who represent the public housing unit address as their residence address for receipt of benefits or other purposes will be considered unauthorized occupants.
+In addition, guests who remain in the unit beyond the allowable time limit will be considered unauthorized occupants, and their presence constitutes violation of the lease.

 3-I.L.
 ABSENT FAMILY MEMBERS